mikio-dev/shifts/README.md

 In addition, the following assumptions have been made:

-- Manager can create Shifts.
+- Only Manager can create and delete Shifts.
+- Only Manager can create and delete Workers.
+- Only Manager can create and delete Managers.
 - Workers can choose Shifts.
 - Workers can cancel their Shifts.